sigdelakshey/sigdelakshey.github.io/_posts/2021-06-05-traffic-map.markdown

   - Learnings and Experience
 image:
   path: /assets/img/counting.gif
-  thumbnail: /assets/img/counting.gif
+  thumbnail: /assets/img/traffic.png
-share: True
+share: False
-comments: True
+comments: False
 ---

 *The following is an account of one of the projects I worked on in a Hackathon (KU HackFest).
 It outlines the problem we were trying to solve, the techincal details behind the system we developed and my experience and learning from the project.*